steph-inners/steph-inners.github.io/index.md

 **Ctrl+F**

 Search is built into every browser.
 If all content is on a single page, there’s no need to install a search plugin that will show ads for the first handful of results.

+**Copy this site**

+If you like the format of this site and want to use it for your own, copy the source code from my GitHub repository at [https://github.com/steph-inners/steph-inners.github.io](https://github.com/steph-inners/steph-inners.github.io)

 ## Asset attributions
 I borrowed some graphics to build this site.
 Here are their real owners: